Combined Heating, Cooling, and Power Project

 Montclair State University and UMM Energy Partners, LLC have formed a major public-private partnership to develop a new combined heating, cooling, and power (CHCP) system for the campus.

-The new state-of-the-art facility and its related improvements will replace the campus’ existing energy plant which began generating steam in the 1940s and providing electricity as a co-generation plant in 1993.
-The project’s development will result in more cost-effective, efficient, and reliable delivery of heating, cooling, and electrical services to campus buildings.
+The new state-of-the-art facility and its related improvements has replaced the campus’ former energy plant which began generating steam in the 1940s and providing electricity as a co-generation plant in 1993.
+The project’s development resulted in more cost-effective, efficient, and reliable delivery of heating, cooling, and electrical services to campus buildings.

-Construction for the CHCP project is expected to take approximately 18 months.
-In addition to building the new plant, the distribution piping that will connect the campus buildings to the plant will be installed.
-This will require sections of roadways to be blocked off to all traffic while they are being excavated and having the new piping installed.
-In order to minimize the impact this will have on the campus community, the work will be done in sections spaced out over the course of the project.
+Construction for the CHCP project was expected to take approximately 18 months.
+In addition to the new plant, the distribution piping that connects the campus buildings to the plant was installed.
+This required sections of roadways to be blocked off to all traffic while they were being excavated and having the new piping installed.
+In order to minimize the impact on the campus community, the work was done in sections spaced out over the course of the project.

 The Project Map shows the overall plan with each section and its scheduled construction dates marked.
-These dates are subject to change and all changes will be advised through this website and by email to the campus community.
-The Current Construction Map shows the section of the campus currently closed for construction together with directional arrows marking the temporary paths around the construction area.
 All entrances and exits to buildings near the site are also marked.